 Microbiology to at least second year undergraduate level is a prerequisite requirement with assumed knowledge and capabilities.
 As such it is advised that you have successfully completed BIOL2173 Microbiology at RMIT, or BIOL2416/2417 Diagnostic Microbiology or equivalent course

-This advanced course aims to extend your understanding and appreciation of interactions between microorganisms and parasites; antimicrobial agents and microbial resistance; characteristics of viruses, medically-important fungi, pathogenesis and diagnosis of viral infections; infections of the skin and respiratory tract;
+This advanced course aims to extend your understanding and appreciation of interactions between microbes and their human hosts; antimicrobial agents and microbial resistance; pathogenesis and diagnosis of microbial infections; and infections of body systems.

-The course is delivered through a blended learning approach where you will be guided through online pre-class learning activities that will prepare you for face-to-face lectures and practical classes with individual and group work and aims to encourage development of capabilities in critical review of microbiology literature, scientific communication (oral and written), problem solving, learning in small groups, independent learning and time management.
+The course is delivered through a blended learning approach where you will be guided through online pre-class learning activities that will prepare you for face-to-face practical classes and tutorials.
+You will develop skills in scientific communication (oral and written), problem solving, learning in small groups, independent learning and time management.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the MC111 Master of Biotechnology (Clinical Microbiology) Program Learning Outcomes:
+This course contributes to the MC111 Master of Biotechnology Program Learning Outcomes:

 PLO-1 Understanding science

-PLO3-4 You will be able to critically analyse and solve problems in biotechnology by collecting, accurately recording, interpreting, and drawing conclusions from scientific data.
+You will critically analyse and solve problems in biotechnology by:

 PLO-5 Personal and professional responsibility

-PLO5-1 You will be accountable for individual learning and scientific work in biotechnology by being an independent and self-directed learner.
+5.1 You will be accountable for individual learning and scientific work by being an independent and self-directed learner